DmesonAnalysers/DmesonAnalysis/README.md

 ```
 python CombineAccTimesEff.py effFileName.root accFileName.root outFileName.root
 ```
-where ```effFileName.root``` is the file with the efficiencies computed in the previous step and ```accFileName.root``` is the file with the acceptance computed using the [ComputeAcceptance.C](https://github.com/alisw/AliPhysics/blob/master/PWGHF/vertexingHF/macros/ComputeAcceptance.C) macro from [AliPhysics](https://github.com/alisw/AliPhysics)
+where ```effFileName.root``` is the file with the efficiencies computed in the previous step and ```accFileName.root``` is the file with the acceptance computed using the [ComputeAcceptance.C](https://github.com/alisw/AliPhysics/blob/master/PWGHF/vertexingHF/macros/ComputeAcceptance.C)

 both can be run with the ```--batch``` argument to avoid the canvas window